Reset Password

 Aristotelis Square | Thessaloniki Greece | My Greek Holidays

-Aristotle Square is, certainly, the central and busiest square in Thessaloniki.
-It was designed by the French architect Ernest Emprar in 1917, immediately after the great fire in the city center.
+Aristotelous Square is the central and most lively spot in Thessaloniki.
+It was designed by the French architect Ernest Hébrard in 1917, immediately after the devastating fire that destroyed much of the city.

 At the heart of the square stands a monument to the ancient Greek philosopher Aristotle, founder of the natural sciences and teacher of Alexander the Great.
 According to legend, anyone who rubs the big toe of Aristotle’s left foot will gain wisdom and intelligence, almost like the philosopher himself.
 This tradition draws many visitors, and there’s often a line to join in.
 The toe itself has been polished to a bright sheen from so much touching.